Manikeshhhh/Manikeshhhh.github.io/_posts/2022-12-01-rce-ec2takeover-dropbox-takeover.md

 ```
 i found this files after unpacking the beta application, i started reading JS files to find something.
 ![image](https://user-images.githubusercontent.com/88855149/204139614-a081c7af-a681-4459-9adb-293d612937ae.png)

 then i found this in the main.js file

 ![image](https://user-images.githubusercontent.com/88855149/204140355-85dddf35-ca8a-4c20-9a21-73060cba452c.png)

-I immediately went to read zendesk documentation to see how to check the key and yes this key was still vallid.
+I immediately went to read zendesk documentation to see how to use the key and yes this key was still valid,I stopped here.
 Now lets move to RCE

 ###  Finding my first ever RCE with LaTex injection